 - Blessing ceremonies for various school celebrations

-The Holy Family School’s Spirituality program provides students with an opportunity to reflect upon and enrich their own spiritual growth, and to be active in their faith through partnership with a Christian service organization.
-Each month, students in grades K-5 receive a Spirituality lesson that is based on 2 “Virtues of the Month,” and includes a hands-on activity designed to provide support to that month’s Christian service organization.
-Click here to learn more about the Spirituality Program.
+The Holy Family School’s Spirituality program provides students with an opportunity to reflect upon and enrich their own spiritual growth and to be active in their faith through the partnership with a Christian service organization.
+This includes a hands-on activity designed to provide support to a service organization.